rjhoppe/homelab-ez/ufw/index.md

+---
+layout: default
+title: ufw
+---

+# ufw

+UFW (Uncomplicated Firewall) is the default firewall configuration tool for Ubuntu.
+It provides a user-friendly interface for managing `iptables` rules, making it easy to secure a server.
+It's particularly well-suited for host-based firewalls.

+For more information, you can refer to the [official documentation](https://help.ubuntu.com/community/UFW).

 ## Helpful ufw CMDs and Info

 Example of adding an allow rule (NOTE: the inclusion of the protocol at the end for your port)